dsasmblr/cheat-engine/README.md

 ## Cheat Tables (CTs):

 1. **Mega Man 11 - No Collision and Infinite Jump**: This CT contains the cheats I created via Cheat Engine in [this Mega Man 11 video tutorial](https://youtu.be/rqD45b0oCJc).
+2. **Borderlands 3 Cheats**: This CT contains various cheats I've created for BL3 tutorial videos, as well as just for fun!